2018 Clemson Tigers football team: Alabama – CFP National Championship

 By winning the Cotton Bowl Classic, Clemson advanced to the 2019 College Football Playoff National Championship to play the winner of the Orange Bowl, Alabama.
 This was Clemson's third appearance in the CFP championship game in four years, all of which were played against Alabama.
 The Crimson Tide won their first CFP match-up in 2016 (2015 season), and Clemson won the rematch in 2017 (2016 season).
-The Crimson Tide and Tigers also met in the CFP semi-finals the previous season, where Alabama was victorious in the 2018 Sugar Bowl.
+The Crimson Tide and Tigers also met in the CFP semifinals the previous season, where Alabama was victorious in the 2018 Sugar Bowl.
 Alabama opened as the 6.5-point favorite in the 2019 match-up.
 The three Clemson players that had been suspended for the Cotton Bowl for testing positive for a banned substance, including Dexter Lawrence, were again suspended for the national championship game after NCAA tests confirmed the prior results.

 Clemson received the opening kickoff of the Championship Game but was forced to punt after a three-and-out.
 The following Alabama drive ended in an uncharacteristic pick-six interception thrown by Alabama's Tua Tagovailoa, returned 44 yards by A.J.
 Terrell after being tipped by blitzing safety Isaiah Simmons in the backfield.
 Alabama responded with a three-play, 75-yard drive that ended with a 62-yard touchdown from Tagovaila to Jerry Jeudy to even the score at seven apiece.
 Clemson's next drive included a 62-yard pass from Trevor Lawrence to Tee Higgins and ended with a 17-yard touchdown by Travis Etienne.
 The high-scoring first quarter continued as Alabama marched down the field again and scored on a one-yard pass from Tagovailoa to Hale Hentges.
 Alabama's extra point missed, and the score was 14–13 Clemson at the end of the first quarter.
 Early in the second quarter, Alabama's Joseph Bulovas kicked a 25-yard field goal to take the lead for the Crimson Tide.